snh345/research-studio-s24/projects/spencer.md

 ## Final Deliverable

-Describe the form and content of your project for the final presentation.
-This could include software, documentation, a research paper.

 - Annotated bibliography
 - UX Research "best practices" paper (with interviews from potential users and recommendations to consider)
 - Documentation and demo page of the library/one part of the library (even if only a hi-fi Figma prototype)
 - As far into a prototype/completed port of spleeter (or similar library) as I can possibly get

 ## Timeline

-Outline a plan, detailing what you aim to accomplish at each stage of your project.
-Include milestones, deliverables, and any deadlines.
-You can use the class dates or adjust according to your own schedule.

 - Jan 31 - Feb 14: Conduct preliminary research and gather resources.
 Finalize project plan and post to class GitHub.
 - Feb 14 - Feb 28: Conduct interviews and user research.
 Ensure that this is something people would be interested in using.
 Speak with experts (Yotam and/or Magdalena).